Sintashta culture: Origin

 Because of the difficulty of identifying the remains of Sintashta sites beneath those of later settlements, the culture was only distinguished in the 1990s from the Andronovo culture.

 It was then recognised as a distinct entity, forming part of the "Andronovo horizon".
 Koryakova (1998) concluded from their archaeological findings that the Sintashta culture originated from the interaction of the two precursors Poltavka culture and Abashevo culture.
-Allentoft, Sikora, Sjögren & Rasmussen 2015 concluded from their genetic results that the Sintashta culture should have emerged from an eastward migration of peoples from the Corded Ware culture.
-In addition, Narasimhan et al. (2019) cautiously cite that "morphological data has been interpreted as suggesting that both Fedorovka and Alakul' skeletons are similar to Sintashta groups, which in turn may reflect admixture of Neolithic forest HGs and steppe pastoralists, descendants of the Catacomb and Poltavka cultures".
+Allentoft et al. (2015) concluded from their genetic results that the Sintashta culture should have emerged from an eastward migration of peoples from the Corded Ware culture.
+In addition, Narasimshan et al. (2019) cautiously cite that "morphological data has been interpreted as suggesting that both Fedorovka and Alakul' skeletons are similar to Sintashta groups, which in turn may reflect admixture of Neolithic forest hunter gatherers and steppe pastoralists, descendants of the Catacomb and Poltavka cultures".

 Sintashta emerged during a period of climatic change that saw the already arid Kazakh steppe region become even colder and drier.
 The marshy lowlands around the Ural and upper Tobol rivers, previously favoured as winter refuges, became increasingly important for survival.
 Under these pressures both Poltavka and Abashevo herders settled permanently in river valley strongholds, eschewing more defensible hill-top locations.

 Its immediate predecessor in the Ural-Tobol steppe was the Poltavka culture, an offshoot of the cattle-herding Yamnaya horizon that moved east into the region between 2800 and 2600 BCE.
 Several Sintashta towns were built over older Poltavka settlements or close to Poltavka cemeteries, and Poltavka motifs are common on Sintashta pottery.

 Sintashta material culture also shows the influence of the late Abashevo culture, derived from the Fatyanovo–Balanovo culture, a collection of Corded Ware settlements in the forest steppe zone north of the Sintashta region that were also predominantly pastoralist.

 Chronology

 Radiocarbon dating indicates that the Sintashta culture dates to between c.
 2200 and 1750 BCE, roughly contemporary with the associated Abashevo and Petrovka cultures.
 Some authors date the Petrovka culture slightly later, from c.
 1900 BCE.

 In Cis-Urals, burial sites Berezovaya and Tanabergen II showed Sintashta culture established there c.
 2290–1750 BCE (68.2% probability), and the earliest values of this culture, in Trans-Urals, at the burial sites Sintashta II and Kamenny Ambar-5 (Kurgan 2) are c.
 2200–2000 BCE.

 Chariots appear in southern Trans-Urals region in middle and late phases of the culture, c.
-2050-1750 BC.
+2050–1750 BC.
 According to Chechuskov & Epimakhov (2018) "chariot technology likely developed before the year 2000 BC in the Sintashta homeland, which is the Don–Volga interfluve."

 Blöcher et al. (2023) consider Sintashta-Petrovka period came to an end in Trans-Urals c.
 1900–1800 BCE.